reinzor/camel-race/README.md

 # The system

-## 1 x Raspberry Pi 3 (Server)
+- Raspberry PI 3
-- Websocket server that relays all incoming events to all other clients (python)
+- Websocket server that captures all gpio events and emits these to the client (python)
-- Websocket client for gpio push-buttons interaction (python)
 - Web browser with websocket client (js) that shows the web interface
 - Wooden casing

-## n x Raspberry Pi zero W (Clients)

 ![](img/ee.jpg)